As a new or soon-to-be golden retriever puppy owner, you may be wondering about when important puppy milestones happen.

 Puppy teeth (called “milk teeth”) come in around three weeks.
 And as you know (or will soon find out), they are very sharp.

-They also start to eat “solid” food around this time.
-The puppy kibble is soaked in water, mashed up and introduced to the pups.
-They work up to eating solid food about 4 times per day, while still nursing from their mother.
+They work up to eating solid food about four times per day while still nursing from their mother.

 8-12 weeks: Time to go home with you!